TanyaLeBean/tanyalebean.github.io/index.md

 ### Who are we?
-We're probably an traumagenic system.
+We're probably a traumagenic system.
 You can find more information
 about specific headmates on [our pages](https://tanyalebean.github.io/headmates/)!

 ##### Testing site